ciar4n/bonsai-docs/content/_index.md

 ### Why build with Bedrock

 Bedrock is a complete CSS solution allowing you to build beautifully crafted web interfaces with ease.
 Leave behind the bulky dependancies normally assiociated with utility first frameworks.
-Bedrock's unique approach allows you all a complete toolset while still allowing you to provide a performant responsive solution.
+Bedrock's unique approach gives a complete toolset while providing a performant responsive solution.

 - A complete utility-first CSS framework solution.
 - Classless base styling of semantic HTML elements